 Knowing what you do not like - Jerry Seinfeld on creating ideas

 Jerry Seinfeld is doing comedy since the 1970s.
-He's very different than most other comedians: He doesn't drink alcohol, doesn't swear and always wears a suit on stage.
+What I like a lot about him is his professionalism.
+He doesn't drink alcohol, doesn't swear, always wears a suit on stage and treats his comedy as a daily job he attends.
 About creating ideas for his comedy, he says:

 It's very important to know what you don't like.
 A big part of innovation is saying, "You know what I'm really sick of?"